Athena SWAN and Women in Mathematical Sciences

 There is a wide range of opportunities, resources and support networks available for women in science, both within and outside our

 University.
-Further information can be found below and on the Athena SWAN resources page.
+Further information can be found below and on the Athena SWAN Moodle resources.

 We have joined the WISE campaign to help us progress our gender equality work.
 Membership means we can raise the profile of our female STEM staff as WISE role models and link them to our community.

 There is a range of funding opportunities of particular relevance to women in Maths.
 For information on these and other schemes